 On the night, you’re going to have to do your tie or bow tie.
 The first one, you might have had some practice from school.
 The second one?
 We show you how:

-Suitable for regular to skinny ties, tying a Windsor knot (the normal kind of tie knot) is a skill you can pull out of the bag for an interview, business meeting as well as your prom.
+Suitable for regular to skinny ties, tying a Windsor knot (the most common tie knot) is a skill you can pull out of the bag for an interview or a business meeting as well as your prom.
 So it’s worth knowing how to do it yourself.

 Keep it short and sweet with a contemporary fade, like the model above left.

-Above right, this is a modern take on the side parting that’s easy enough to get right.
+Above left, this low-key take on the side parting is easy enough to get right.

 Go rough and rugged with this textured take on the usual barber’s short-back-and-sides, shown above right.

 Time to get a date.
-If you’re already going out with someone, the choice is simple.
+If you’re already going out with someone, you’re sorted.
 But, if you’re single and have had your eye on a special someone, then pop the question.
 Here are a few ideas:

 Take your date-to-be to their favourite restaurant and get the waiter to slip your note onto the table with the food.
 Or, order takeaway pizza and have them write your message on the inside of the box.